Potentiality realism: A realistic and indeterministic physics based on propensities: Propensities in an indeterministic world

-Finally, it ought to be recalled that the violation of Bell's inequalities --by now a well-corroborated empirical fact-- forces us to reject locality.
-This obviously affects propensities as well, which have to be in general nonlocal elements of reality.
+Finally, it ought to be recalled that the violation of Bell inequalities -- by now a well-corroborated empirical fact -- forces us to reject locality (in space).
+This obviously affects propensities as well, which have to be in general nonlocal elements of reality, i.e. they cannot be separable at the formal level.
+Therefore, while we reject the view that propensities have an arbitrary extension in time (i.e., they enjoy locality in time), the violation of Bell inequalities -- while upholding single outcomes and free choice -- forces us to have propensities nonlocal in space.
+Admittedly, this is in tension with the relativistic worldview, although we have already hinted at ways to render these views compatible with each other in Ref. \cite{delsantogisin2}.
 Namely, a single objective tendency quantifies the bias towards the possible realization of correlations between distant indeterministic outcomes (a more detailed discussion can be found in Ref \cite{delsantogisin2}, also in relation to special relativity).